apache/arrow/docs/source/python/dataset.rst

         ["parquet_dataset_manual/data_file1.parquet", "parquet_dataset_manual/data_file2.parquet"],
         [ds.field('file') == 1, ds.field('file') == 2])

-We also specified the "partition expressions" for our files, so this information is included when reading the data and can be used for filtering:
+Since we specified the "partition expressions" for our files, this information is materialized as columns when reading the data and can be used for filtering:

 .. ipython:: python